 The changes to protocols and architectures can range from minor extensions to clean-slate designs.
 In general, the more freedom we have to make changes, the easier it would be to create an optimizable network.
-On the other hand, the resulting improvements in network management also need to balanced against other considerations such as scalability and extensibility, and must be made judiciously.
+On the other hand, the resulting improvements in network management must be balanced against other considerations such as scalability and extensibility, and must be made judiciously.
 To make design decisions, it is essential to quantify the trade-off between making network-management problems easier by changing the problem statement and the extra overhead the resulting protocol imposes on the network.

-Network optimization has had a particularly large impact in the area of traffic management: the adaptation of traffic to efficiently utilize network resources.
-Traffic-management protocols includes and possibly refactors the functions that routing, congestion control, and traffic engineering achieve in today's Internet.
-In Section 2, we describe how optimization is used in intradomain traffic management today.
-In Section 3, we illustrate design principles which we have uncovered through our own research experiences on intradomain traffic management.
+Network optimization has had a particularly large impact in the area of traffic management, which controls the flow of traffic through the network.
+Today, this spans across congestion control, routing and traffic engineering.
+In Section 2, we describe how optimization is used in traffic management today.
+In Section 3, we illustrate design principles which we have uncovered through our own research experiences on traffic management.
+Traffic management is an extremely active area of research, but we will not address related work in this paper since these examples are included to serve as illustrations of general principles.
 In Section 4, we discuss other aspects of traffic management, such as interdomain routing and active queue management, where the problems are even more challenging.
 We also examine the trade-off between performance achieved and overhead imposed when designing optimizable protocols.
 We conclude and point to future work in Section 5.